 Mark has been active all of his life, but raising his two children hindered his activity for many years as he made time with them a priority.
 He now trains with his family and enjoys both group runs as well as quiet solo runs, bike rides and open water swims in Lake Michigan.
 When not training, Mark enjoys talking about cars, motorcycles and real estate.
 Mark attended the University of Illinois and Northwestern University and is the Controller for FTD’s ecommerce group in Downers Grove.

 In 2008, Kim trained and ran her first half marathon, which sparked her love for the sport.
-Since then, Kim has ran 5 half marathons and one full marathon with a personal best half marathon time of 1:48:56 (Chicago Half Marathon) and 4:22:44 for the full (Chicago Marathon).
+Since then, Kim has ran 6 half marathons and two full marathons with a personal best half marathon time of 1:48:56 (Chicago Half Marathon) and 4:22:44 for the full (Chicago Marathon).
+An avid Crossfitter, Kim has her Crossfit Level 1 Coaching Certificate.
 She is so excited to be part of Team Challenge and cannot wait to help participants meet their fitness goals!

 A self-proclaimed running geek, Bill Underwood has run 9 marathons, 21 half-marathons, a ton of 5ks and 10 milers, and is now hooked on ultramarathons.
 His PR for the 2009 Detroit Marathon is 3:45:56.

 Bill has also been a licensed Clinical Massage Therapist for the last 12 years, concentrating on sports and traumatic injuries.
-He's a certified RRCA (Road Runners Club of America) running coach.
+He's a certified RRCA (Road Runners Club of America) running coach & USATF (USA Track & Field) Level 1 Certified Coach.
 Bill feels running is a wonderful way to a more positive, healthier life, and is so excited to be coaching with Team Challenge again this season and helping everyone achieve their goals.

 Q: I’m not currently running or walking more than a mile or two at a time a few days per week.
 How will I be able to finish a half-marathon?